TypingMind/plugin-render-chart/README.md

-## Render Chart.js
+## Render Chart

-This is a plugin to render data using [Chart.js](https://www.chartjs.org/docs/latest/).
+This is a plugin to visualize data by drawing charts.

 [Learn how to develop Typing Mind plugins here](https://www.typingmind.com/plugins-docs).

-This plugin demonstrates how to render Chart.js charts to the end users.

 ### Example usage: